 To view the videos, please visit the “Weight Bias & Stigma” section under “What We Do” on the Rudd Center Web site at www.yaleruddcenter.org.

 For more information on bullying, please visit the following Web sites:

 - Human Rights Campaign

 - Centers for Disease Control

 Center on Media and Child Health

-Here is an extensive list of resources and descriptions that are posted on Center on Media and Child Health Web site about bullying interventions and preventions programs:
+Here is a resource and descriptions that are posted on Center on Media and Child Health Web site about bullying interventions and preventions programs: